Mike Waltz pledges to make UN 'great again' at Senate confirmation hearing

 WASHINGTON — (AP) — Mike Waltz told lawmakers Tuesday at his confirmation hearing to be U.S. ambassador to the United Nations that he plans to make the world body "great again," echoing President Donald Trump's message for revamping America.

-“We should have one place in the world where everyone can talk — where China, Russia, Europe and the developing world can come together and resolve conflicts,” Waltz said.
+“We should have one place in the world where everyone can talk — where China, Russia, Europe and the developing world can come together and resolve conflicts,” Waltz said about the U.N.
 “But after 80 years, it’s drifted from its core mission of peacemaking.”

-Appearing before the Senate Foreign Relations Committee, it is the first time Waltz is facing lawmakers since he was ousted as national security adviser for mistakenly adding a journalist to a private Signal chat used to discuss sensitive military plans.
-More than an hour into the hearing, no lawmakers had mentioned the episode.
+Appearing before the Senate Foreign Relations Committee, Waltz is facing lawmakers for the first time since he was ousted as national security adviser for mistakenly adding a journalist to a private Signal chat used to discuss sensitive military plans.
+But it took more than an hour into the hearing for a lawmaker to bring it up.

 The U.N. post is the last one to be filled in Trump's Cabinet following months of delay, including the withdrawal of the previous nominee.
 Waltz, a former Florida congressman, was introduced by Sens.
 Mike Lee of Utah and Rick Scott of Florida as "a seasoned policy mind and skilled negotiator."